 When someone says, “no I don’t want you,” whether it’s a love relationship, friendship, family relationship.
 The key word is relationship.
 We are not robots and we live and thrive through our relationships.

 And when someone says, “nope I don’t want what you’ve got.
-I don’t want what your giving,” It is a pierce through the heart.
+I don’t want you.”
+It is a pierce through the heart.
 It penetrates deeper than most anything else.

 I have recently gone through a couple of rather painful rejections, and it still stings.